-Top Golf Destination
+First-Class Golf Destination

 The Paradise Coast is ranked as 2014’s Golf Destination of the Year – North America by the International Association of Golf Tour Operators.
 Known as the Golf Capital of the World, Naples has the most golf holes per capita in the United States.